duncancmt/fu/README.md

  * `getTotalVotes()(uint256)` (view)
  * `getPastTotalVotes(uint256)(uint256)` (view)

 FU is otherwise compatible with the OpenZeppelin Governor suite.
-The author recommends a Governor that inherits from the following OpenZeppelin contracts (version 5.1.0):
+The authors recommend a Governor that inherits from the following OpenZeppelin contracts (version 5.1.0):

 * `Governor`